awsdocs/amazon-ecs-developer-guide/doc_source/AWS_Fargate.md

 When you create a target group for these services, you must choose `ip` as the target type, not `instance`\.
 This is because tasks that use the `awsvpc` network mode are associated with an elastic network interface, not an Amazon EC2 instance\.
 For more information, see [Service load balancing](service-load-balancing.md)\.

-Using a Network Load Balancer to route UDP traffic to your Amazon ECS on Fargate tasks is only supported when using platform version 1\.4 and for tasks launched in the following Regions:
+Using a Network Load Balancer to route UDP traffic to your Amazon ECS on Fargate tasks is only supported when using platform version 1\.4 or and for tasks launched in the following Regions:
 + US East \(N\.
 Virginia\) \- `us-east-1`
 + US West \(Oregon\) \- `us-west-2`
 + EU \(Ireland\) \- `eu-west-1`